rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 }
 ```

-When you run this program, you’ll get an error like this:
+When you run this program, the error you’ll get looks like this:

 ```text
 $ cargo run